plotly/dash-dbx-sql/README.md

-# Databricks as a Data Warehouse via DBXSQL and Plotly Dash
+# Building Plotly Dash Apps on a Lakehouse with Databricks SQL

 ## Overview